We’re equal-opportunity rosé drinkers around here.

 San Francisco Bay, California: Cavallo Point

-Yes, we're more than a little obsessed with Cavallo Point but that's because it's a spectacular place to get a view of San Francisco.
-Situated under the Golden Gate Bridge, the resort is set in old officers' quarters back from when the land belonged to the military.
-After a long day of hiking the Marin Headlands, we like nothing more than to grab a glass of rosé and sit on the hotel's main building terrace and just chill.
+Yes, we’re more than a little obsessed with Cavallo Point, but that’s because it’s a spectacular place to get a view of San Francisco.
+Situated under the Golden Gate Bridge, the resort is set in old officers’ quarters back from when the land belonged to the military.
+After a long day of hiking the Marin Headlands, we like to grab a glass of rosé, sit on the hotel’s main building terrace, and just chill.